Hanbury Brown and Twiss Correlations of Cooper Pairs in Helical Liquids: HBT Correlations of Cooper Pairs

 Why is it surprising?
 The description in~(\ref{Paper::eq:5}) in terms of electrons and holes is equivalent to Cooper pairs injected from $S$ and scattered at QPC.
 Note that either (i) entire Cooper pairs go to $A$ or $B$ [Fig.~\ref{Paper::fig:3} (a) and (c)], or (ii) constituent electrons in each pair split up into $A$ and $B$ [Fig.~\ref{Paper::fig:3} (b) and (d)].
 Naively, one may expect a positive contribution from case (ii) with one electron at each port $A$ and $B$ simultaneously.
 Assuming (partial) bosonic nature of Cooper pairs, one may also expect $S_{AD}>0$ in case (i).

-The above naive expectation fails because it has ignored the two-particle interference.\cite{Fano61b} For example, the two process ($A\up$-electron; $B\up$-electron) $\to$ ($A\down$-hole; $B\down$-hole) and ($A\up$-electron; $B\up$-electron) $\to$ ($B\down$-hole; $A\down$-hole) are not distinguishable and interfere with each other.
+The above naive expectation fails because it has ignored the two-particle interference.\cite{Fano61b} For example, the two process ($A\up$-electron; $B\up$-electron) $\to$ ($A\down$-hole; $B\down$-hole) [Fig.~\ref{Paper::fig:3} (a) and (c)] and ($A\up$-electron; $B\up$-electron) $\to$ ($B\down$-hole; $A\down$-hole) [Fig.~\ref{Paper::fig:3} (b) and (d)] are not distinguishable and interfere with each other.
 Due to the Fermi-Dirac statistics, the amplitudes for these processes are opposite in sign, hence giving negative cross correlation in~(\ref{Paper::eq:6}).

 There is another simple way to understand the negative correlation.
 For example, $\up$ electron from $A$ undergoes either Fig.~\ref{Paper::fig:3} (a) or (b).
 Since the perfect Andreev reflection at the edge-superconductor interface is noiseless, it is nothing but the partitioning of a single hole and thus gives a negative contribution to $S_{AB}$.
-Similarly, the processes in Fig.~\ref{Paper::fig:3} (c) and (d) also give negative contributions.
+Similarly, the partitioning into Fig.~\ref{Paper::fig:3} (c) and (d) also give negative contributions.

 We thus conclude that Cooper pairs bear no bosonic characters at all, once they get out of the superconductor.
 It is interesting to note that in recent experiments with quantum dots\cite{Hofstetter09a,Herrmann10a} the processes Fig.~\ref{Paper::fig:3} (a) and (c) have been suppressed due to Coulomb interactions.
 In this case, there is no two-particle interference.